crsl4/phylogenetics-class/lecture-notes/lecture6.md

 - MSA is messy and error-prone, so many times we need to filter out poorly aligned regions
 - We need to make sure that we do not remove signal along with the noise
 - The balance depends on the planned downstream analysis:
-  - Example: misaligned regions impacting a single seauence at one time will have little impact on the phylogeny inference apart from terminal branch length estimations, but they will induce many false positives when searching for loci under positive selection
+  - Example: misaligned regions impacting a single sequence at one time will have little impact on the phylogeny inference apart from terminal branch length estimations, but they will induce many false positives when searching for loci under positive selection
 - For reproducibility reasons, we want automatic MSA cleaning methods, not manual, but there are no options yet
 - Two types of filtering methods:
     - (take it or leave it) TILI-filtering methods: remove whole sites or whole sequences